shuhei/shuhei.github.com/source/_posts/2018-09-16-node-js-under-a-microscope.markdown

 $ sudo docker cp mycontainer:/tmp/perf-6.map /tmp/perf-21574.map
 ```

 Now everything is ready!
-You can use `perf script` as usual.
+Then we can use `perf script` as usual.

 ```sh
 sudo perf script > stacks.${pid}.out